 Lipoatrophy and Skin Necrosis at Injection Site

-Advise patients that localized lipoatrophy, and rarely, injection site necrosis may occur at injections sites.
-Instruct patients to follow proper injection technique and to rotate injection areas and sites on a daily basis.
+Advise patients that localized lipoatrophy, and rarely, skin necrosis may occur at injection sites.
+Instruct patients to follow proper injection technique and to rotate injection areas and sites with each injection to minimize these risks.

 Instructions for Use

-Instruct patients to read the COPAXONE (glatiramer acetate) Patient Information leaflet carefully.
+Instruct patients to read the COPAXONE Patient Information leaflet carefully.
+COPAXONE 20 mg per mL and COPAXONE 40 mg per mL are not interchangeable.
+COPAXONE 20 mg per mL is administered daily and COPAXONE 40 mg per mL is administered three times per week.
 Caution patients to use aseptic technique.
 The first injection should be performed under the supervision of a health care professional.
-Instruct patients to rotate injection areas and sites on a daily basis.
+Instruct patients to rotate injection areas and sites with each injection.
 Caution patients against the reuse of needles or syringes.
 Instruct patients in safe disposal procedures.

-Advise patients that the recommended storage condition for COPAXONE (glatiramer acetate) is refrigeration (36-46°F /2-8°C), although COPAXONE (glatiramer acetate) can be stored at room temperature (59-86°F /15-30°C) for up to one month.
-COPAXONE (glatiramer acetate) should not be exposed to higher temperatures or intense light.
+Advise patients that the recommended storage condition for COPAXONE is refrigeration at 36°F to 46°F (2°C to 8°C).
+If needed, the patient may store COPAXONE at room temperature, 59oF to 86oF (15oC to 30oC), for up to one month, but refrigeration is preferred.
+COPAXONE should not be exposed to higher temperatures or intense light.
+Do not freeze COPAXONE.

 In a 2-year carcinogenicity study, mice were administered up to 60 mg/kg/day glatiramer acetate by subcutaneous injection (up to 15 times the human therapeutic dose of 20 mg/day on a mg/m² basis).
 No increase in systemic neoplasms was observed.
 In males receiving the 60-mg/kg/day dose, there was an increased incidence of fibrosarcomas at the injection sites.
 These sarcomas were associated with skin damage precipitated by repetitive injections of an irritant over a limited skin area.